brentsimmons/inessential.com/posts/2019/12/27/how_we_run_the_netnewswire_open_source_p.markdown

 But remember that NetNewsWire is free, has no budget (not one cent), and everyone who works on it is volunteering their time.

-So there are some thing we do differently from a commercial app.
+So there are some things we do differently from a commercial app.

 #### Quality